HERMES-SOC/sdc_aws_pipeline_architecture/docs/user-guide/index.rst

 Prerequisites
 -------------
 * An AWS account
-* AWS Cli installed and configured
+* AWS CLI installed and configured
 * AWS Cloud Development Kit (CDK) 2.0 installed on your machine
 * Python 3.7 or higher
 * Node.js 10.3.0 or higher